Sacred Harp is a community folk hymn singing tradition from the United States. The Sacred Harp is also the name of the book we sing from.

 Come along to sing with us!
 Our singings are open to all.
 We aren't a choir as we don't rehearse or perform and no-one's in charge.
 Everyone just sings for their own enjoyment.
 You don't need to be able to read music yet or have a "good" voice to come along.

-Unfortunately the singing on Saturday 22 September is off.
-We'll be back singing again on Saturday 13 October. 👍
+Unfortunately the singings on 13th and 27th October are off.
+We'll be singing again on 27th November

 We sing every 2nd and 4th Saturday 2pm - 4pm at Antioch House, 66 Crossgate, Durham.